-Turn on licence layer(s) for viewing additional map features
+Turn on licence layer(s) to view additional map features

 The rates of Grant and Premium payable are determined by the category of the planted lands, the tree species and area planted.
 Land Categories and GPCs are defined below.
 Eligible land types for afforestation under the Scheme are described in the Forestry Standards and Procedures Manual.
 To be eligible for grant aid each plot within a forest must conform to one of the following Grant and Premium Categories (GPCs).